saiyam911/learning-library/workshops/cloud-native-devops-workshop/accs-dhcs-twitter/README.md

 #### Create a unique keyspace (already created tweetspace1 - tweetspace30) ####

 Choose a unique name for your keyspace and create it.
-Lets take `tweetspace9464` in this case to proceed.
+Let’s take `tweetspace9464` in this case to proceed.

 `CREATE KEYSPACE tweetspace9464 WITH REPLICATION = { 'class' : 'SimpleStrategy', 'replication_factor' : 1 };`